bhirt/videogenic/README.md

 # Local setup

-* Install ffmpeg in /usr/local/bin
+* Install ffmpeg somewhere in your search path
 * Install node (works best with node 8)
 * Clone the repository with `git clone`
+* Change to the src directory
 * Install npm dependencies with `npm install`
 * Build the project with `npm run build`
 * Start the local express server with `npm start`